 In the case of a temporary suspension the student shall be informed, in conference with the school principal or his/her designee, of the reason for the suspension and shall be given an opportunity to respond to these reasons.
 If the final decision, after the informal conference, is suspension, it may take effect immediately following the conference.
 Reasonable attempts shall be made to make verbal contact with the student's parent(s) in order to inform them of the action taken.
 The parent(s) of a student on temporary suspensions shall be notified in writing of the reason for in duration of the temporary suspension.
 If the student on temporary suspension is an emancipated student who is married or an emancipated student who is beyond compulsory school age, only the suspended student need be notified.
 Students shall be permitted to make up exams and work missed while being disciplined by temporary or full suspension.
 It is the responsibility of the student, upon his/her return to class, to make arrangements with teachers to make up this work.
-Students serving a temporary suspension will be allowed three days to make up this work.
-A student on full suspension will be allowed ten school days to satisfy any academic obligations.
+A student on full suspension will be allowed three days to satisfy any academic obligations.